FINANCE

 Map Out Your Baby Budget

-Did the good news that you're expecting immediately trigger the urge to go out and buy everything baby?
-Before you start spending, take a pause and make a plan.
+The good news that you're expecting may trigger the urge to buy everything baby.
+Before you start spending, make a plan to cover needs before considering wants.
+Budget for things like:

 Be Practical About Your Registry